 The departure time from Saigon to Dalat is at 11 pm, so we have the whole day ahead of us.
 We walk the city in search of a camera card, enjoying our last moments in Saigon.
 We visit the Presidential Palace and the Pagoda - Buddhist temple.
 Traffic on the streets is so dense, it's hard to cross the street!
 We come to the conclusion that there must be millions of those motorcycles/scooters, literally!

 After a day of wandering the city, we go to pick up the luggage.
 Because we bought the bus tickets at our hotel, the owner decides to give us a lift to the train station.
 It has got even more interesting: we are taking the motorcycles/scooters 🙂 It is a wonderful surprise - the farewell of Saigon.
 The impressions were amazing - we could see how it feels from the road.
 The heavy backpacks on our backs add to the thrill!

-We wait an hour for the bus.
+We wait for an hour for the bus.
 Free wi-fi is available at the station, so time passes by quickly.
-After getting on the bus, we sit down comfortably in our seats, and say “Goodbye Saigon”.
+After getting on the bus, we sit down comfortably in our seats and say “Goodbye Saigon”.

 “The gladdest moment in human life, methinks, is a departure into unknown lands.” – Sir Richard Burton